Shellfish FAQs

 Takeaways:

+For most of the year, the temperature in your refrigerator is much colder than the temperature of the ocean, and it's normal for live shellfish to get a bit comatose and sluggish in cold temps.
 Live oysters may open slightly in a refrigerator, but should still respond (close) when they're handled.
 Dead oysters gape open and don't move.
-If it's hollow when you tap on it, it may have a chink in the shell or it may be dead, but it's almost certainly dried out.
+Tap the oyster with a knife: if it sounds hollow, it may have a chink in the shell or it may be dead, but it's almost certainly dried out.
 If you're at all doubtful about the safety or age of the oyster, either cook it or throw it out.
 The point of eating a raw oyster is to eat something with life-force, something that's alive.
 If it's been in the refrigerator too long, or if it's been frozen, cook it up into something delicious.
 Don't force the issue by slurping it down.

 To completely ensure safety, cook an oyster to an internal temperature of 145 degrees for 15 seconds.